 Interim Police Chief Larry Stulce said the law will help police officers who work in the "entertainment" district on Main Street.

 Stulce said if a person were to give a false name to police officers, that would be interfering with his or her duties.

 It gives officers another way to handle unruly crowds when they are responding to a fight, he said.

 "It'll help a lot with officers and performing of their duties and make prosecution easier," he said.

 There were 1,273 calls to police about issues on Main Street, according to the report.
-See the full list of complaints here.

 The number of incidents involving late-night visitors to Main Street prompted Mayor Sally Faith to create a security taskforce to brainstorm possible solutions.